AUDITIONS!

 REHEARSALS AND TECH

-Rehearsals are Fridays from 5pm-9pm, Sundays from 1pm-6pm, and some Saturdays from 1pm-6pm in Midtown Manhattan (Ripley-Grier Studios, Open Jar Studios, or other Midtown West rehearsal studios).
-There will be additional rehearsals and tech in the theater June 5th-8th (Rose Nagelberg Theatre).
+Rehearsals are Fridays from 5pm-9pm, and Saturdays and Sundays from 1pm-6pm in Midtown Manhattan (Ripley-Grier Studios, Open Jar Studios, or other Midtown West rehearsal studios).
+There will be additional rehearsals and tech in the theater November 11th-14th (Marjorie S. Deane Little Theater).

 PERFORMANCES